 Patty Lyons is a goldmine of fabulous knitting knowledge.
 It’s all here.
 And there‘s a workbook to go with it now, too.

-Amy Herzog's Ultimate Sweater Book: The Essential Guide for Adventurous Knitters
+Amy Herzog’s Ultimate Sweater Book

 This book has so much information about sweater knitting.
 The section on gauge alone makes this book worth it.
 It also has measurements and stitch counts for several different sweater shapes.